cadscriptHQ/cadscript/docs/source/intro_getting_started.rst

 Now we fillet the corners.
-We choose the edges with the first argument for fillet() method. "|Z" selects all edges parallel to Z axis.
+We choose the edges with the first argument for :py:meth:`Body.fillet` method.
+``"|Z"`` selects all edges parallel to Z axis.
 The second argument is the radius of the fillet.

 .. cadscript::